 1. Geisha hairstyle: the kanzashi hair comb

-The kanzashi comb is considered a Japanese jewel which is worn according to the seasons.
-So according to the month of the year the traditional Japanese symbols will change.
+The kanzashi comb is considered a Japanese jewel that is worn according to the seasons.
+So according to the month of the year, the traditional Japanese symbols will change.
 There are more than six types of kanzashi hairpins:

 - The Kanoko dome has a tube shape and is rounded.
 This traditional jewelry is decorated with precious stones or valuable pearls